DavidVogelxyz/davidvogelxyz/content/home-lab/other/nixos.md

 NixOS is a Linux distribution that is more than just its eponymous package manager, Nix.
 It is an Linux distribution that focuses on state-based configurations, using an immutable design and declarative configuration.
 In more simple words, it was an operating system that allowed the user to configure the system using one configuration file, and this file would allow a user to deploy a fresh install of NixOS and have a perfect reproduction of another system.
 This is incredibly cool, and has many utilities when it comes to deploying multiple identical Linux machines.

 Specifically, I saw a [Chris Titus video from mid-June 2023](https://www.youtube.com/watch?v=fuWPuJZ9NcU) that discussed the utility of NixOS in a corporate environment, because of Nix's state-based configurations.
-The last time I had heard that ([Proxmox](/home-lab/virtualization/proxmox)), I jumped on the opportunity to learn and benefitted greatly.
+The last time I had heard someone say that (re: [Proxmox](/home-lab/virtualization/proxmox)), I jumped on the opportunity to learn and benefitted greatly.
 Would NixOS be another Proxmox in terms of the value I would derive from it?

 I had to find out.